alexgl-github/alexgl-github.github.io/_posts/2021-04-16-Dense_layer.md

   /*
    * Helper function to convert Dense layer to string
-   * Used for printing the layer
+   * Used for printing the layer weights
    */
   operator std::string() const
   {